averbis/averbis-python-api/README.rst

 .. code:: python

-  document = "This is the string we want to analyse." annotations = pipeline.analyse_text(document, language="en") for annotation in annotations:
+  document = 'This is the string we want to analyse.' annotations = pipeline.analyse_text(document, language='en') for annotation in annotations:
       print(annotation)